tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 Other Cleanup Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The Cleanup pane contains also other parameters that can be activated regardless of the autocenter, as they will affect processed images even if the Autocenter option is not activated.
+The Cleanup panel contains also other parameters that can be activated regardless of the autocenter, as they will affect processed images even if the Autocenter option is not activated.
 Parameters are the following:

  |rotate|